 Adjustable Text Size

-You can increase the text size of your favorite book or periodical by simply pushing a button.
+You can increase the text size of your favorite book or on line magazine.
 If your eyes tire, just increase the font size and continue reading comfortably.
 Adjustable font sizes are available on all models.
 Here you will see the corresponding Microsoft Word font size.

 1 = 7pt